Chickenpox: Epidemiology

 In the tropics, chickenpox often occurs in older people and may cause more serious disease.
-In adults, the pock marks are darker and the scars more prominent than in children.
+In adults, the pockmarks are darker and the scars more prominent than in children.

 Society and culture

 Etymology

 How the term chickenpox originated is not clear but it may be due to it being a relatively mild disease.
 It has been said to be derived from chickpeas, based on resemblance of the vesicles to chickpeas, or to come from the rash resembling chicken pecks.
 Other suggestions include the designation chicken for a child (i.e., literally 'child pox'), a corruption of itching-pox, or the idea that the disease may have originated in chickens.
 Samuel Johnson explained the designation as "from its being of no very great danger".

 Intentional exposure

 Because chickenpox is usually more severe in adults than it is in children, some parents deliberately expose their children to the virus, for example by taking them to "chickenpox parties".
 Doctors say that children are safer getting the vaccine, which is a weakened form of the virus, than getting the disease, which can be fatal or lead to shingles later in life.
 Repeated exposure to chickenpox may protect against zoster.